 Stretch your comfort zone, taking on bigger challenges as you go.
 You don’t have to make huge changes all at once — just like investments, let them grow over time.

 Related: 10 Awesome Life Goals To Set and Achieve

 Living a Rich Life

-Like most things, retirement of any kind comes down to what you want.
-If you want to retire early, chill at home, watch some ball games, and work in the garden, by all means do that.
+Like most things, the retirement of any kind comes down to what you want.
+If you want to retire early, chill at home, watch some ball games, and work in the garden, by all means, do that.